 - Email and WhatsApp: People send billions of emails and WhatsApp messages every day.
 They can access the data remotely whenever and wherever they want.
-None of these would be possible without cloud computing.
+None of these would be possible without computing over the cloud.

 - Netflix: Another tangible example of cloud computing is Netflix.
 This cloud-based software platform allows users to stream videos and provide almost instantaneous video downloads to its customers.

-Other cloud computing apps you’re probably using on your computer or mobile devices include Google Drive, iCloud, OneDrive, DropBox, Slack, Zoom Meeting, etc. All these apps rely on cloud computing to work seamlessly.
+Other cloud computing apps you’re probably using on your computer or mobile devices include Google Drive, iCloud, OneDrive, DropBox, Slack, Zoom Meeting, etc. All these apps rely on the cloud to work seamlessly.

 Use Cases of Cloud Computing